 Charles A. Dana Discovery Center, 110th St between Fifth and Lenox Aves

-• Big blue spruce, near the pool at Fifth Ave and 124th St
+Pool building near the park's Fifth Ave and 124th St entrance

-Head to this popular Harlem park to see the tallest holiday tree in Manhattan after the biggie in Rockefeller Center.
+Head to Morningside Park to see the tallest living holiday tree in Manhattan.

-Some are saying the holiday tree in front of the Adam Clayton Powell Jr State Office Building on 125th Street is even nicer than Rockefeller Center's.
+Find this large, festive tree in the open plaza in front of the Adam Clayton Powell Jr State Office Building on 125th Street.

 West Harlem Piers Park, W 125th St and the Hudson River

 Come for the holiday tree, stay for the magnificent Hudson River views.